-While Columbus currently has great success with the property assessed clean energy (PACE) financing program, additional resources will need to continue increasing to meet the ambition of the CAP.
-The expansion of funding options with the development of a green bank or similar entity will be necessary to increase equitable capital access to residential, commercial and industrial property owners.
+While Columbus currently has great success with the property assessed clean energy (PACE) financing program, additional funding resources will need to continue increasing to meet the ambition of the CAP.
+The expansion of funding options with the development of a green bank or similar entity will increase equitable capital access to residential, commercial and industrial property owners.

-These funding solutions ensure that renovation and development plans are associated with measurable energy, water and resilience benefits resulting in lower operational expenditures for owners and tenants.
+These funding solutions ensure that renovation and development plans are associated with measurable energy, water and resilience benefits resulting in lower operational expenditures for owners and tenants, and create safer environments for where we live, work and learn.